Cite this

 A Visual Introduction to Information Theory

-Though originally developed for communications engineering, information theory provides mathematical tools with broad applications across science and engineering.
+Information theory, though originally developed for communications engineering, provides mathematical tools with broad applications across science.
 These tools characterize the fundamental limits of data compression and transmission in the presence of noise.
-Here, we present a visual, intuition-driven guide to key concepts in information theory, showing how entropy, mutual information, and channel capacity arise from probability and govern these limits.
+Here, we present a visual, intuition-driven guide to key concepts in information theory.
+We show how entropy, mutual information, and channel capacity follow from basic probability, and how they determine the shortest possible encoding of a data source and the maximum rate of reliable communication through a noisy channel.
 Our presentation assumes only a familiarity with basic probability theory.

 1 Introduction

-In the 1940s, Claude Shannon [1] showed that a precise mathematical definition of information arises directly from the axioms of probability.
-Since then, information theory has defined the limits of data compression and reliable data transmission across noisy networks, and forms a foundation for the digital world.
+In the 1940s, Claude Shannon [1] gave information a precise mathematical definition grounded in probability.
+Since then, information theory has established the fundamental limits of data compression and reliable transmission across noisy networks, forming a foundation for the digital world.
 Its mathematical tools have found applications in statistics, machine learning, cryptography, quantum computing, biology, and many other areas.

 Here we introduce the foundations of information theory, with an emphasis on intuition.
-This is a minimal introduction to key ideas.
-A more comprehensive treatment can be found in the excellent textbooks [2], [3] as well as Shannon’s original formulation [1].
+This is a concise introduction to key ideas; the textbooks [2], [3] and Shannon’s original formulation [1] offer a more comprehensive treatment.

 Main ideas